bbenglish/bbe_study_data/README.md

-Wel met!
+# Wel Met!

 This repository host the de-identitified data from researches on https://bestbanana.cc

+Meta data is located on the second sheet of each excel.